 As of 31 Jan 2017, Google stopped the creation and editing of standard "text" ads - enforcing the creation of the expanded text ad format introduced in May 2016.
 The expanded text ad format uses 2 headings to create a longer conjoined heading, with a single description line, to produce a uniform format working over a range of devices with differing screen sizes.

+The bottom line – we have seen an average of a near 1% increase in CTR by using natural language messaging in the ads, in some cases higher.
 As a result, while not necessarily appropriate for all situations, this is an approach we are now starting to apply as part of our ad copy strategies to help improve client PPC performance.

 If you prefer to speak with someone, call 01202 203160 or if you'd like to book a 30 min meeting to see if we can help just let us know and we'll arrange a call with one of our Directors.